pavlovvlad/CarND-Behavioral-Cloning-Project/writeup.md

 x using the frames from left and right cameras for more data x use the HLS-color space with thresholding to filter the background information

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle was very close to the border of the track: on the bridge with the dark shadow from the left and right.
-To improve the driving behavior in this case, more data on the brigde have been collected.
+To improve the driving behavior in this case, more data on the brigde have been collected (slowly driven at the last recorded lap).

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.